What Is Endpoint Security?

-Endpoint security has evolved a lot since the very first antivirus software entered the cybersecurity space.
+Endpoint security has evolved a lot since the very first antivirus software entered the cybersecurity space in the 1980s.
 Over the last several years, the concept developed from a basic strategy into a more advanced and comprehensive type of digital defense.
-This includes next-generation antivirus, firewall, mobile device management, traffic filtering, vulnerability management, access governance, and email protection.
+This includes next-generation antivirus, firewall, mobile device management, traffic filtering, vulnerability management, access governance, and email protection:

 #1 Next-Generation Antivirus

 An essential component of endpoint security, a firewall is a network security system intended to prevent unlawful entry into both public and private systems.
-Its main purpose is to control incoming and outgoing queries depending on preset rules.
-As a defensive measure, it comes as both hardware and software.
-The latter is generally included in modern NGAV solutions, but it can also feature an individual installer depending on the vendor you choose.
+Its main purpose is to control incoming and outgoing queries depending on preset rules, and, as a defensive measure, it comes as both hardware and software.
+The latter is generally included in modern Next-Gen AV solutions, but it can also feature an individual installer depending on the vendor you choose.